-  This itinerary begins with the fabulous Imperial Cities of the north then travels south on an incredible journey to the Sahara, traversing the Atlas Mountain ranges and visiting many kasbahs along the way.
-The tour finishes with time in Marrakech and returns to Casablanca with a stunning drive up the Atlantic coast from Essaouira.
-A full schedule of sightseeing and cultural adventure is included in each location plus our unique two day desert adventure into the high dunes of Erg Chebbi.
+The itinerary begins with the fabulous northern Imperial Cities then travels south on an incredible journey to the Sahara, traversing the Atlas Mountain ranges and visiting many kasbahs along the way.
+The tour finishes with free time in Marrakech and returns to Casablanca with a stunning drive up the Atlantic coast from Essaouira.
+A full schedule of sightseeing and cultural adventure is included in each location plus a unique two day desert adventure into the high dunes of Erg Chebbi.
 The tour includes the services of an English-speaking driver/guide who will provide you with lots of information as you travel, co-ordinate sightseeing and meals and make sure this is the finest tour of Morocco available.

 Accommodation: we offer a personal selection of riads and hotels which offer high quality accommodation.
 You may prefer a small and friendly property or one of the luxurious boutique-style riads or perhaps a deluxe hotel with lots of facilities to enjoy during your stay, (please let us know if you'd prefer any alternative accommodation).

 Transport: to take the stress out of arriving and departing we offer a private airport transfer service with our trusted drivers.

 Extra Information: We're on hand to book activities and additional sightseeing, particularly in Marrakech - such as a guided day hike, a cookery class, golf or quad biking.

 NB: Flights available to book with us through a range of airlines, from various UK airports.

 On arrival in Casablanca airport you will be met and transferred to your hotel in the city centre.
 The remainder of the day is free for you to explore this bustling city before returning to your hotel for dinner.